mmzsource/2015-nextbuild-cqrs-from-the-trenches/2015 CQRS From The Trenches.md

 I would like to underline some aspects of this picture.

-- First of all, it's very clear that commands and queries are very separated.
-The incoming commands and outgoing query results are only loosely coupled by events.
+- First of all, it's very clear that commands and queries are separated.
+They have different API's.
+The incoming commands and outgoing query results are loosely coupled by events.
 - Second: it's really important to understand the power of events; if I replay the events which are stored in the eventstore, I can build a totally new service based on all events which ever occurred in the system since the beginning and thereby add functionality without touching any existing code.
 - Third: Since it's so easy to tailor my read-model (I just make a new one), I can deliver very specific data in no time.
 For instance, I could build a view which does nothing else than build up complicated monthly or yearly reports.
 No need to bother a central database with that task.
 Or I could build a view which combines several domain objects into information completely tailored to my needs.
 Again: no need to do complex joins on a central database.

 **TODO:** better architecture picture (mainly bigger.
 SVG?)

 {>>Should we mention eventual consistency here?
 In my experience a lot of people have trouble grasping this concept as it appears to them as a loss of control.<<}
+  {>> MMz - Yes please! <<}

 ## Why should u use it (or not)